QubesOS/qubes-doc/security/firewall.md

 > Note: If you want to expose the service on multiple interfaces, repeat the steps described in part 1 for each interface

+> Note: On Qubes R4, nftables is also used which imply that nft rules also need to be set.
+Qubes OS has defined a `qubes-firewall` table with a forward chain.

+`nft add rule ip qubes-firewall forward meta iifname eth0 ip daddr 10.137.0.x tcp dport 443 ct state new counter accept`

 Verify you are cutting through the sys-net VM firewall by looking at its counters (column 2)